CarlaBuongiorno/Connecting-Mums/README.md

 Participation to Hackathon : Getting Connected (May 2022) organized by Code Institute and Trust in Soda

 - Highlight the importance of staying connected
-- Bring awareness about Mental Health
+- Bring awareness about Mental Health as May is mental health month.

 ### Acknowledgements